Business Lawyers Archives

 Are you looking for legal advice in your new home?
-Check out our listing of expat-friendly business lawyers in Germany and get the right advice for your company:
+Check out our listing of expat-friendly business lawyers in Spain and get the right advice for your company:

-Schlun & Elseven are a well-established law firm offering clear and professional legal advice for expats moving to Germany.
-Whether you’re an entrepreneur or a young family, their full-service immigration team can provide dedicated assistance, whatever your needs.
-A range of other legal services also available.

 Are you an expat service provider?
 Add your services to the Expatica Directory!